siobhanlgorman/After-the-Party/README.md

 # After the Party
 After the Party Live Link [here](https://after-the-party.herokuapp.com/)
 ## Overview
 After the Party is a lighthearted zombie escape game.
-The player wakes up after a party in an unfamiliar house where everyone else seems to have turned into zombies.You wake up make your way etc
+The player wakes up after a party in an unfamiliar house where everyone else seems to have turned into zombies.
+The player navigates their way around the house trying to get out safely, choosing to enter different rooms.
+The player also selects items from a box which help to win the game.
 ## Features
 ### Existing Features
-player makes choices chooses who to bring etc chooses own path explain different paths explore rooms be careful mighte end up dying etc
+* The player chooses the name of whose party they are at and who they came to the party with.
+These people then appear later in the story.
+* The player chooses items from a camping box which then assist in winning the game in various different ways
+* The different rooms the player enters have different paths to win or lose
+* Winning is escaping from the house and losing is dying or being killed.
+The means of winning or losing is told to the player at the end of the game.
 ### Future Features
-Create one function to check the validity of the three names inputted by user
+* I refactored a lot of code but in the future would also refactor the functions to check the validity of the names.
+Currently the player is prevented from entering an empty string or a space and is not able to continue without enterring valid text.
+I would like to find a way to do this by calling one function.
+* I would add more rooms, more weapons/tools and more scenarios for escaping/dying.

 ### Run Program button
 ### Terminal Area